angwatters/angwatters.github.io/_projects/aliens.md

 ## Search The Data & Methods

-Below is where we can put some links to both the data and the analysis code as buttons:
+Below find links to both the data and the analysis code:

 <!-- these are written in a combo of html and liquid -->